Can you, Dr Dina, be my child's pediatrician?

 I love providing health and parenting information online, however, due to the importance with proper diagnosis of any health situation – physicians are not permitted to share “medical advice”, nor would it be prudent to do so.

-If you wish to suggest a topic we have not covered in this blog, then please do so here – our team loves taking requests.
+If you wish to suggest a topic we have not covered in this blog, then please contact Dr. Dina with your suggestions.

 For any other questions, please use the form lower down on this page.